Cumulative Games: Who is the current player?: Introduction

-\paragraph{Partial order} The two concepts above induces a partial relation over zero-sum games within a given class, where $G\geq H$ if the outcome of $G+X$ is never worse for the maximizing player than the outcome of $H+X$.
-For Normal play this definition turns out to be particularly powerful: every two games can be compared constructively, by essentially playing them out together.
-Normal play games constitute a group structure, where the negative of a game $G$ is the game $-G$, where the two players have swapped positions.
-The main theorem of Normal play says that $G\geq H$ if and only if player \Lu\ (the maximizer) wins the composite game $G+(-H)$ playing second.
-Moreover this result implies a bijection of Normal play games with the four outcome classes (see Section~\ref{sec:NP}), a unique feature within combinatorial games.\footnote{Although, this simple and elegant idea fails for other universes of games, it has still been demonstrated to lay a foundation for larger classes of CGT, namely, first Guaranteed Scoring games \cite{LNS,LNNS}, and then for Absolute CGT \cite{LNSabs1,LNSabs2}, that includes various mis\`ere play settings.
-By generalizing to general sum games (such as self interest), however, the Normal play foundation seems to break, mainly because games cease to be purely competitive, and the concept of a Normal play order embedding, as paved the way forward towards Absolute CGT, does not appear to make much sense in the larger class we study here.
+\paragraph{Partial order, group structure, play comparison, reduction theorems and canonical forms.} The two CGT key concepts, ``outcome function'' and ``disjunctive sum'' induce a partial order relation over zero-sum games within a given class, where $G\geq H$ if the outcome of $G+X$ is never worse for the maximizing player, Left, than the outcome of $H+X$, independently of how $X$ is chosen.
+For normal play this definition turns out to be particularly powerful: every two games can be compared constructively, by essentially playing them out together.
+Normal play games constitute a group structure, where the negative of a game $G$, denoted $-G$, is the game where the two players have swapped positions.
+The main theorem of normal play says that $G\geq H$ if and only if player \Lu\ wins the composite game $G+(-H)$ playing second, and $G=H$ if and only if the previous player wins $G-H$.
+Moreover this result implies a bijection of the natural partial order relations with the four outcome classes, a unique feature within combinatorial games.\footnote{Although, this simple and elegant idea fails for other universes of games, it has still been demonstrated to lay a foundation for larger classes of CGT, namely, first Guaranteed Scoring games \cite{LNS,LNNS}, and then for Absolute CGT \cite{LNSabs1,LNSabs2}, that includes various mis\`ere play settings.
+By generalizing to general sum games (such as self-interest), however, the normal play foundation seems to break, mainly because games cease to be purely competitive, and the concept of a normal play order embedding, as paved the way forward towards Absolute CGT, does not appear to make much sense in the larger class we study here.
 The big open problem is what to do instead to have interesting subclasses of games with constructive game comparison, if possible at all.
 (Another possible direction would be to weaken the overlaying idea that games comparison must include the ``for all $X$'' part, if this can be justified by interesting applications.)}

+This is a very satisfactory result in itself, and it becomes even more interesting while the reductions, above mentioned {\em domination} and {\em reversibility} are powerful reduction tools.\footnote{Please see any of the standard texts about combinatorial games for these definitions.} The game form that results after all possible reductions, in any order, is a unique simplest form, so we can talk about normal play {\em game values}, a.k.a. {\em canonical forms}.